southside-chillers/southside.chillers.online/southside/content/chapters/law-and-order-special-dictums-unit.md

 “Please,” says Mirama.

-“Magic, what happened to you since we last saw you?
+“Magick, what happened to you since we last saw you?
 What has made you ill?”

-Magic lolls her head in the direction of the adventurers, but speaks to the floor.
+Magick lolls her head in the direction of the adventurers, but speaks to the floor.

 “Once you let them get me… it all fell apart,” she says.

 “We did all we could,” says Harlan.
-“Magic, I shackled myself to you to try and get you the best treatment possible.”
+“Magick, I shackled myself to you to try and get you the best treatment possible.”

-Magic doesn’t respond.
+Magick doesn’t respond.
 She slumps further into her chair.

-“Magic... do you need magic to survive?” asks Galadriel.
+“Magick... do you need magic to survive?” asks Galadriel.

 At this, the tiefling displays a flicker of her previous vitality.